Codecademy/docs/content/lua/concepts/strings/terms/find/find.md

   - 'paths/computer-science'
 ---

-The **`.find()`** function is used to search for a substring within a string, and returns the start and end indices of the first occurrence of the substring.
+The **`.find()`** function is used to search for a substring within a string and returns the start and end indices of the first occurrence of the substring.

 If the substring is not found, the function returns `nil`.